William Field Memorial Hart-Montague Trail State Park

 Right out our front door you will find this amazing trail.
-Here is a little bit of information about it and to learn more, please visit the Hart / Montague Bike Trail website.
+Here is a little bit of information about it and to learn more, please visit the William Field Memorial Hart-Montague Trail State Park website.

 The paved 22-mile Hart-Montague Trail State Park is one of Michigan’s great rural rail-trails.
 The trail is located in Oceana County, the “asparagus capital of the world,” and the town of Hart hosts an annual asparagus festival complete with a parade, floats, and an Asparagus Queen.
 Agriculture may have a hold on this area today, but Montague, Mears and Hart all have museums showcasing the time when the railroad and lumber industry reigned.